 The winner may get 90% off for the next purchase.
 This simple 4th of July email marketing trick will help you have a positive impact on virality.

-If your brand is famous enough, you do not even need to offer prices for that.
+If your brand is famous enough, you do not even need to offer cut prices as a reward.
 Many people would love to be featured in your next emails.
 But most of them, of course, will send their photos just for fun.